-The Czech Presidency of the Committee of Ministers of the Council of Europe will host an important anti-corruption event under its Chairmanship.
-This event will discuss both the main trends and the lessons learned from GRECO’s Fourth Evaluation Round.
+The Czech Presidency of the Committee of Ministers of the Council of Europe has hosted an important anti-corruption event under its Chairmanship.
+This event discussed both the main trends and the lessons learned from GRECO’s Fourth Evaluation Round.

 A Training Seminar was held in Strasbourg, on 3-5 May 2017, to prepare evaluators for the Fifth Evaluation Round.
 This hands-on practical Seminar included case studies and mock evaluations to enable participants to become familiar with GRECO evaluation procedures (and the requirements thereof) and the substance of the topics to be discussed during evaluation visits.

 GRECO has launched its Fifth Evaluation Round just before GRECO’s 75th plenary.
 The round has focused on “Preventing corruption and promoting integrity in central governments (top executive functions) and law enforcement agencies”.
 The event consisted of high-level political interventions, followed by a dynamic debate involving GRECO members, Ambassadors, experts, civil society and media representatives.

 Strengthening the capacity of parliamentarians, judges and prosecutors to prevent corruption in their own ranks: emerging trends from two years of GRECO Round IV evaluations, Laxenburg, 10-11 April 2014